 Working Modality for the Expert Meeting

-The Expert Meeting will make use of keynote presentations as a way to set the stage for discussion sessions.
-Keynote presentations will include contributions from experts of the space community on the use of space-based information in early warning systems; from those experts involved in early warning systems on the lessons learned regarding the use of space-based information in the routine operation of the early warning systems and from experts focusing on the notion of efficient early warning and disaster preparedness.
+The Expert Meeting made use of keynote presentations as a way to set the stage for discussion sessions.
+Keynote presentations included contributions from experts of the space community on the use of space-based information in early warning systems; from those experts involved in early warning systems on the lessons learned regarding the use of space-based information in the routine operation of the early warning systems and from experts focusing on the notion of efficient early warning and disaster preparedness.

-Discussion sessions in the format of break-out sessions will target specific topics.
-Issues to be discussed in these break-out sessions include:
+Discussion sessions in the format of break-out sessions targeted specific topics:

 - Elements of existing early warning systems that can be improved through the use of space-based information (Risk knowledge, monitoring and warning service, dissemination and communication, and response capability);